Jupiter115/crispy-guide/readme.md

 ## PROJECT DESCRIPTION

-Affliate marketing app designed to display and promote a list of product deals to the audience.
+Affiliate marketing app designed to display and promote a list of product deals to the audience.
 The audience may view the products, see a brief description, a link to the product, the price, an image of the product, and the name of the product.
 The admin of the site will have a separate login to edit, post, and delete products.

-## PROJECT MANGER
+## PROJECT MANAGER
 Stephen Wong

+## GROUP MEMBERS
+- Matthew Studzinski
+- Mauricio Alvarenga
+- Yu Xiong
+- Stephen Wong

 ## MVP
 - Mongo Atlas DB with a document of products.
 - Front page of deals
     - More details (show more details when the description is too long)
-    - Hero or Carosoul (stretch) of top deal
+    - Hero or Carousel (stretch) of the top deals
     - Product
-      - Each products should have category
+      - Each product should have a category
       - Each product should have a Price
       - Each product should have a Title
-      - Each product should have a Desription
+      - Each product should have a Description
 - Admin page to post, delete, edit products, and changed Hero

 ## STRETCH GOALS